Health Benefits

 We might think that Physalis and Sweet Cherry are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Physalis and Sweet Cherry Facts such as their taste, shape, color, and size are also distinct.
 The difference between Physalis and Sweet Cherry is explained here.

-The amount of calories in 100 gm of fresh Physalis and Sweet Cherry with peel is 77.00 kcal and 63.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Physalis and Sweet Cherry with peel is 77.00 kcal and 63.00 kcal and the amount of calories without peel is 36.00 kcal and 50.00 kcal respectively.
 Thus, Physalis and Sweet Cherry belong to High Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Physalis and Sweet Cherry is Solanales and Rosales respectively.
 Physalis belongs to Solanaceae family and Sweet Cherry belongs to Rosaceae family.
 Physalis belongs to Physalis genus of Physalis species and Sweet Cherry belongs to Prunus genus of P. avium species.
 Beings plants, both fruits belong to Plantae Kingdom.